davechouinard/pi-audio-setup/README.md

 Set a password for the web interface:
 `Tools->Preferences (select "All" radio button)->Interface->Main interfaces->Lua` Set a password and 'Save'.

-Set default audio to the correct output device:
+Set audio output to the correct output device:

+`Tools->Preferences->Audio`: select "All" radio button

+`Output modules->Audio output module:` ALSA audio output

-`Tools->Preferences->Audio (select "All" radio button)->Output Modules->ALSA->Audio output device` Select the USB DAC default audio device and 'Save'.
+`Output modules->ALSA->Audio output device:` Select the USB Audio Default Audio Device and 'Save'.

 Plug in a usb drive with audio files to the pi and setup a playlist etc. in vlc.